GanChuanYin/blog/docs/05.Vue/Vue3-Doc-Scaling-Up.md

 </template>
 ```

 While this works in simple cases, global state that can be arbitrarily mutated by any component is not going to be very maintainable in the long run.
-To ensure <font color=gree size=4>`the state-mutating logic is centralized`</font> like the state itself, it is recommended <font color=gree size=4>`to define methods on the store with names that express the intention of the actions:`</font>
+To ensure <font color=#3498db size=4>`the state-mutating logic is centralized`</font> like the state itself, it is recommended <font color=#3498db size=4>`to define methods on the store with names that express the intention of the actions:`</font>

 > Note the click handler uses store.increment() with the parenthesis - this is necessary to call the method with the proper this context since it's not a component method.